dre1597/nvim-configs/README.md

 Repo to save my nvim configs.
 (I'm still a noob on it)

-some of the configs are from [here](https://www.manualdocodigo.com.br/vim-basico/)
+some of the configs are from [here](https://www.manualdocodigo.com.br/vim-basico/) and [there](https://school.geekwall.in/p/6ck7OZ1d/setting-up-neovim-for-web-development-in-2020)

 ## Things to do